What is Standard Template Library (STL) in C++

 Sequence Container

-2. It implement data structures which are accessed sequentially.
+2. It implements data structures that are accessed sequentially.

 Example: array, vector, forward_list, list, deque.